 In a more subtle fashion, knowing how intervals work on guitar will improve your phrasing.
 See, the music is created in the relationships between the notes, not the notes themselves.
 One note means nothing.
 Two notes starts to lead your ear in a particular direction.
 So by reading the relationships of the notes rather than each note in a vacuum, your brain will be attuned to the way the notes work together to make the music.
 It’s the kind of tiny tweak that can lend a cohesiveness to your playing that you didn’t have before.

 I understand that there is a TON of information here.
+Even though this is supposed to be “intervals for beginning guitar”.
 So don’t feel bad if you don’t completely get it all the first time.
 Work with one section at a time until you get comfortable with it.
 Then add the next skill.
 And please feel free to leave me a comment if you have any questions.

 And if you’d like more instruction on using intervals to help you master scales, I absolutely recommend Guitar Scale Mastery.